Comic book to detail rise, fall of celebrity chef Paula Deen

-NEW YORK (Reuters) - Celebrity chef Paula Deen, who lost book deals, contracts and her television cooking show on The Food Network after she admitted using a racial slur, is set to be a comic book star of female empowerment, a publisher said on Wednesday.
+NEW YORK, July 10 (Reuters) - Celebrity chef Paula Deen, who lost book deals, contracts and her television cooking show on The Food Network after she admitted using a racial slur, is set to be a comic book star of female empowerment, a publisher said on Wednesday.

 Bluewater Productions, which publishes a series of female celebrity-driven comic books, said the biography comic book called “Female Force: Paula Deen” will be released in October and include Deen’s fall from grace.